Iman-7/Iman-7/README.md

 - 👋 Hi, I’m Iman Ahmed
-- 👀 I’m interested in problem solving using C++ or Python and building projects with Verilog.
+- 👀 I’m very passionate in technology-related fields.
+I am skilled at problem solving using C++ or Python and building projects with Verilog.
 - 🌱 I’m currently learning web development.
 - 📫 How to reach me: iman.elsadany@aucegypt.edu